Probate Q&A Series

 • Send a written request to the personal representative for delivery of your share.

-• Serve notice to all interested parties and attend the hearing.
+• Provide any required notice and attend the hearing.

-• Obtain the court’s turnover order and enforce it through the personal representative or local law enforcement.
+• Obtain the court’s order and follow the applicable enforcement process.

 • Keep detailed records of all steps and communications throughout the process.